dojo/docs/dojox/mobile/View.rst

 .. contents::
     :depth: 2

 View is a container widget that represents entire mobile device screen.
-One html page can have multiple Views.
-In that case, only one View is visible and the others are invisible.
+One html page can have multiple Views but only one View is visible at a time.
 The user can navigate through views with animated transition effects.

 **Constructor Parameters**
 +--------------+----------+---------+-----------------------------------------------------------------------------------------------------------+